 When's it changing?

-The first change came into effect on 1 February 2018, with subsequent reductions being made at the beginning of February in both 2019 and 2020.
-Because it's such a huge overhaul, going through and calculating reductions, while ensuring the quality of service isn't compromised, takes time.
+The first change came into effect on 1 February 2018, with subsequent reductions planned in 2019 and 2020.
+Because it's such a huge overhaul, going through and calculating reductions while ensuring the quality of service isn't compromised, takes time.

 What else is changing for Australian healthcare?